-- Arrange for the Board office to receive an official transcript of your undergraduate education, sent directly from the college/university (not the residency program) to the Board office.
+- An official transcript of your undergraduate education, sent directly from the college/university (not the residency program) to the Board office.

 - If a final transcript is not available by the program start date, submit a letter from your school’s dean attesting to your good academic standing.

-- Submit a copy of your letter of acceptance into a dental residency program from the sponsoring institution.
+- A copy of your letter of acceptance into a dental residency program from the sponsoring institution.
 The program must be a CODA-accredited general practice residency or a CODA-approved specialty residency.

-- Enclose a copy of your current cardiopulmonary resuscitation (CPR) certification card.
+- A copy of your current cardiopulmonary resuscitation (CPR) certification card.

 - State/Jurisdiction Licensure Verification sent directly to the Board office from each state or jurisdiction in which you currently hold or have ever held a license.